poch-umd/389Rfall2019/week/2/writeup/README.md

 * 80 - the web server port
 * 1337 - labeled waste but can be logged into using nc or telnet (or a script)

-These were discovered using nmap running in a Kali VM within the UMD network.
+These were discovered using nmap running in a Kali VM within the UMD network with the ff. command:

+    nmap -v --version-all -p1-5000 157.230.179.99

 7.
 The web server discloses the server as Ubuntu server as part of a file not found error message: